Skip to content

 TINA4_CACHE_DIR=/path/to/cache/directory

-6. Direct Cache API
+6. The Direct Cache API

 cache_set